vlehtola/slam-course/RPCN_PART_A2/Assignment.md

 Part A2
 1. Run the rosbag inside the given docker container, and store rosbag imu data in .txt or any other preferable format for easier access.
 2. Calibration: eliminate known imu bias and scale factor errors using the result from `exercise#A1`
+3. Pre-mechanization (Optional, but recommended): Perform a basic sanity check by implementing constant/dummy velocity trajectory integration to validate integaration pipeline
-3. Mechanization: integrate to obtain the orientation, velocity, and position with respect to time.
+4. Mechanization: integrate to obtain the orientation, velocity, and position with respect to time.
 Express the positions in the first time frame to obtain the trajectory.
-4. Plot the trajectory.
+5. Plot the trajectory.
-5. Compare results by integrating without calibration.
+6. Compare results by integrating without calibration.
-6. Discuss.
+7. Discuss.

 ## CBL